matplotlib/matplotlib/doc/faq/howto_faq.rst

-This is not what show does and unfortunately, because doing blocking calls across user interfaces can be tricky, is currently unsupported, though we have made some progress towards supporting blocking events.
+This is not what show does and unfortunately, because doing blocking calls across user interfaces can be tricky, is currently unsupported, though we have made significant progress towards supporting blocking events.

+.. versionadded:: v1.0.0
+   As noted earlier, this restriction has been relaxed to allow multiple calls to ``show``.
+In *most* backends, you can now expect to be able to create new figures and raise them in a subsequent call to ``show`` after closing the figures from a previous call to ``show``.

 .. _howto-contribute: